segtreebruh/fso-part4/README.md

   However, do notice that if there is already violation in the database, **no new notes will be created**.
 So the database must be in a healthy state before any addition is being performed.

+- To pass test create duplicate username: wrap await User.save() into a try-catch block and use next(error) on catch

 ##

 - Testing JWT authorization with Restclient: